AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 #### For loops

 Now imaging that we have to supply our kids with oranges programmatically.
-Let's do that using the **for loop**, which is the sequance of instructions written in short.
-Make sure to follow the formating by entering the **tab** or **four spaces** on the lines 2 and 3 to align the instructions to the **for i in kids:** statement as shown below.
-Also press double enter at the end of the input, it's just how it works in Python Shell.
+Let's do that using the **for loop** which is the sequence of instructions written in short.
+Make sure to follow the indentation format by creating space using **tab** or **four spaces** on each line that follows **for i in kids:**.
+Every command line being indented will be repeated as the sequence for each kid in the list.

 ```python
 for i in kids: